Skip to main content

 Adding an Agent to the LightshipNavMesh

 To test out the LightshipNavMesh, we need to add an Agent to the scene to move around on it.
-The NavMesh sample project contains an Agent prefab that you can use for testing, but you may want to create your own instead.
+The Gameboard sample project contains an Agent prefab that you can use for testing, but you may want to create your own instead.

 To create an Agent prefab: